Politics As Usual: Dame Dash & Jay-Z Settle ‘Reasonable Doubt’ NFT Lawsuit - NewsBreak

 Politics As Usual: Dame Dash & Jay-Z Settle ‘Reasonable Doubt’ NFT Lawsuit

-It seems Dame Dash and Jay-Z have come to a reasonable understanding regarding Reasonable Doubt .
+Dame Dash and Jay-Z have come to a reasonable understanding regarding Reasonable Doubt.
 The two have finally settled on their NFT lawsuit.

 Neither Jay-Z or Dash have commented on the settlement.